Bruges, Belgium is one of the most striking and well-preserved medieval European cities.

 The average temperature for Bruges in January ranges from 34° Fahrenheit (1° Celsius) to 43° Fahrenheit (6° Celsius).
 Refer to this handy page of weather averages before you go.

-I wore about four layers of clothing the entire time and still felt cold, so I recommend layering up appropriately for winter.
+- Dress appropriately – You’ll definitely want to bundle up before strolling around.
+I wore about four layers of clothing the entire time and still felt cold, so I recommend layering up for winter.
+Warm winter boots, gloves, a scarf, and a winter hat are a must.
+Also, the majority of the city is cobblestone, so leave the heels at home!

 Ostend-Bruges International Airport is the nearest airport to Bruges.
 However, it’s quite small and has very limited flights.